Getting Disability Benefits for Cubital Tunnel Syndrome and Ulnar Nerve Entrapment

 • muscle wasting of the hand.

-Treatment depends on the severity of your condition, but may include steroid injections, bracing, physical therapy, and in some cases surgery.
-For most people, ulnar nerve conditions can be successfully treated, but in rare cases the damage is permanent.
+For most people, ulnar nerve conditions can be successfully treated.
+But in some rare cases, the damage is permanent.

 Can I Get Disability for My Ulnar Nerve Condition?

-• difficulty using your affected hand to feel objects
+• difficulty using your affected hand to manipulate objects

 • difficulty reaching overhead